SAP Open Connectors gives you easy access to our connectors, common resources, formulas, and APIs.

 Get to know our APIs through our interactive API docs.
 See API Docs below for more.

 The Connectors Catalog provides a list of the API providers available in SAP Open Connectors.
-If you don’t see an connector that you need, you can build one yourself.
-If you're ready to learn all about connectors, take a look at Manage Connectors.
+If you don’t see a connector that you need, you can build one yourself.
+If you're ready to learn all about connectors, see Introduction to Connectors.

 Build a custom connector.

-Interact with connectors through its connector card.
-Authenticate an instance with the API provider, see the API docs, export the connector, or add your own resources to a connector.
+Interact with connectors through their connector cards.
+Authenticate an instance with the API provider, see the API docs, export the connector, or add your own resources to an existing connector.